We Deal in Lead A Weird West Gunslinger Adventure Game

 Fails with unintended effect 10-11

-A chaos slip is torn open 12
+A chaos slip tears open 12

 Unintended effects depend on the spell’s nature and caster’s intent, including: